Uglymug, Epicfighter: Characters

 The hunter of the party.
 Her real name is never revealed and goes by the name Reeze that was given by Seika.
 She is Seiji's younger sister and has the power to read the Special Notes from other adventurers.

 Media

 Web novel

 Written by Ryō Hiromatsu, Uglymug, Epicfighter was serialized as a web novel on the Shōsetsuka ni Narō website from February 19, 2015, to October 15, 2022.

 Manga

-A manga adaptation illustrated by Osamu Kozuki was serialized in Square Enix's seinen manga magazine Monthly Big Gangan from November 25, 2017 to December 25, 2020.
-The manga's chapters were collected into six tankōbon volumes released from April 25, 2018 to February 25, 2021.
+A manga adaptation illustrated by Osamu Kozuki was serialized in Square Enix's seinen manga magazine Monthly Big Gangan from November 25, 2017, to December 25, 2020.
+The manga's chapters were collected into six tankōbon volumes released from April 25, 2018, to February 25, 2021.
 The manga is published in English on Square Enix's Manga Up!
 Global app.

 A sequel manga also illustrated by Kozuki, titled Busamen Gachi Fighter SSS, was serialized from December 25, 2024, to September 25, 2025.
-The sequel's chapters have been collected into a single tankōbon volume as of June 2025.
+The sequel's chapters were collected into two tankōbon volumes released on June 25 and October 24, 2025.
+The sequel is also published in English on Square Enix's Manga Up!
+Global app.